arackaf/micro-graphql-react/docs/docs/README.md

 };
 ```

-Here we specify a regex matching every kind of book mutation we have, and upon completion, we just clear the cache, and reload by calling `hardReset()`.
+Here we specify a regex matching every kind of book mutation we have, and upon completion, we clear the cache, and reload by calling `hardReset()`.
 It's hard not to be at least a littler dissatisfied with this solution; the boilerplate is non-trivial.
 Let's take a look at a similar (again contrived) component, but for the subjects we can apply to books

 ```javascript
 export const Subjects = props => {